MathClubISIB/mathclubisib.github.io/content/past_activities/udgrp/summer_2022.md

   - Sigma algebras, abstract measure spaces.
   - Abstract Lebesgue Integral, convergence theorems.

-The following people, other than the leaders, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
+The following people, other than the leader(s), have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.

 - Saraswata Sensarma (B2)
 - Ishaan Bhadoo (B2)